 I must thank my colleague Alastair for introducing me to Oblique Strategies and this BBC Radio 4 programme by Simon Armitage, which I’d recommend.
-Alastair actually owns a set of Oblique Strategies cards (2001 version), and let me hold them, here’s a picture I took when he wasn’t looking.
+That prompted me to obtain a set of Oblique Strategies cards (2001 version), picture above.

 It’s when you look at rest of the plain white cards that things start to get a bit interesting, all sorts of ‘oblique’ phrases appear such as:

 - Look closely at the most embarrassing details and amplify them